iJohnnyBNUZ/MscDissertation/README.md

 ### PostController
 This controller solve the post event.
 It will add messages in world as what users posted.

+### ReactToController
+This controller is used to handle the interaction.

+#### communicateWith(String userID)
+This method is used to return the ID of entity that the current user interacts with.

+#### reactToEntity(String id, String userID)
+This method is used to make real interaction for the current user by calling reactTo(Entity entity) method and return a result of interaction. "userID" is the ID of current user and "id" is the ID of the entity that the current user interacts with.

 # Server
 This package contains server-side logic.
 It will listen for new clients trying to connect with it and update them when any user makes a change to the server's model.